Facts & Figures About AUC's Medical School

-The mission of American University of the Caribbean School of Medicine is to provide an excellent medical education to qualified students of diverse backgrounds.
+American University of the Caribbean School of Medicine (AUC) was founded in 1978 and has more than 6,500 graduates.
+AUC's mission is to provide an excellent medical education to qualified students of diverse backgrounds.
 This is to be accomplished within an atmosphere of academic integrity and scholarship, which fosters the highest standards in professional ethics and competence.

 AUC provides a supportive learning environment, enabling its medical school students to learn the foundations of medicine according to the US medical school curriculum model.
 AUC students benefit from a close-knit community characterized by small class sizes, attentive and accessible faculty, and the comforts of home that allow students to focus on their studies.
 All of AUC’s clinical rotations are provided at ACGME-approved hospitals.
 This, along with our students’ performance on the United States Medical Licensing Examination (USMLE), bolsters their chances of obtaining a residency of their choosing.

-The AUC Office of the Executive Dean and several other administrative departments are located in Pembroke Pines, FL.
+The AUC Office of the Executive Dean, Office of Admissions, and several other student services and administrative departments are located here.

 Accreditation and Approvals

-AUC is accredited by the the Accreditation Commission on Colleges of Medicine (ACCM).
+AUC is accredited by the Accreditation Commission on Colleges of Medicine

-Julie Taylor, MD, MSc, Senior Associate Dean for Academic and Student Affairs
+Julie Taylor, MD, MSc, Senior Associate Dean for Clinical Sciences & Chief Academic Officer

-Mark Quirk, EdD, Senior Associate Dean for Medical Education
+Mark Quirk, EdD, Senior Associate Dean for Curriculum and Faculty Development

 Robert Hecht, MD, Clinical Dean (US)

 Tiffany Ciolek, Vice President of Enrollment and Marketing